Inclusion Maine Conference

 2:30 pm Closing with Networking Reception

-As the breakout sessions conclude, attendees are invited to gather for light snacks and drinks.
-This reception offers an opportunity to reflect on insights from the 3 days, discuss collaboration opportunities, and explore ways to work together across organizations and communities.
-Connect, share ideas, and leave with actionable next steps to turn conference dialogue into meaningful action.
+As the breakout sessions conclude, attendees are invited to join a virtual networking reception on Zoom.
+This interactive session offers a chance to reflect on insights from the past three days, exchange ideas, and explore collaboration opportunities across organizations and communities.
+Engage in meaningful conversations, build new connections, and leave with actionable next steps to turn conference discussions into partnerships.

 3:00 pm End of day